 Are there any other ways to make it easier to search for files?

 Use tags.
-By tagging files, you can then click on the tag in the Finder search bar or include it in searches.
+By tagging files, you can then click the tag in the Finder search bar or include it in searches.